 In the last years, mirrorless cameras become very popular because they have all features of standard DSLR camera but are smaller and weigh less – something so important for a backpacker.
 Either way, make sure to have a photo equipment that you trust and makes acceptable quality photos because you don’t want to sorry for lost memories because of photo failures.

-When travelling solo, it is obligatory to bring with you some first help medication.
+When travelling solo, you should bring some first help medication.
+(Even better, get yourself a 120-piece First Aid Kit!)
 You can’t send your partner to the pharmacy in case of urgent need.
 Bring your usual medication (if you take such on a regular basis) and add some like Imodium, for fever reduction, cold remedy, vitamins and other similar.